Finally, an upside day [Video]

 Bias

-Yesterday we gave the markets an Upside bias as the Bonds and Gold were trading Lower and that usually reflects an Upside Day.
-The market didn't disappoint as the Dow traded Higher by 109 points and the other indices closed Higher as well.
-Today we aren't dealing with a correlated market and our bias is to the Downside.
+Yesterday we gave the markets a Neutral bias as we didn't see much in the way of market correlation Thursday morning.
+The markets veered to the Upside (finally) with the Dow trading Higher by 342 points and the other indices traded Higher as well.
+Today we aren't dealing with a correlated market and our bias is to the Upside.

 Could this change?
 Of Course.
 Remember anything can happen in a volatile market.